themesberg/flowbite/content/components/mega-menu.md

 nextLink: components/footer/
 ---

-The mega menu component is a full-width dropdown that can be triggered by clicking on the menu item and it shows a list of links that you can use to navigate between the pages on a website.
+The mega menu component is a full-width dropdown that can be triggered by clicking on the menu item and it shows a list of links that you can use to navigate through the pages on a website.

 Make sure that you have included the Flowbite JavaScript file inside your project to enable the interactivity of the hamburger icon on mobile devices and the dropdown functionality.